-✓ Generally, the contractor is not required to obtain the signature of the employee on the correction payroll to evidence receipt of the restitution payment or to submit copies of restitution checks (certified, cashiers, canceled or other, or employee-signed receipts or waivers) in order to document the payment.
+✓ Generally, the contractor is not required to obtain the signature of the employee on the correction payroll to evidence receipt of the restitution payment or to submit copies of restitution checks (certified, cashiers, canceled or other, or employee-signed receipts or waivers) in order to document the payment, however it is recommended.
+This is to ensure that the subrecipient can adequately enforce the unfound workers requirements.